tektoncd/chains/docs/config.md

 Multiple images can be specified by using different prefixes in place of `*`.

 Multiple images can also be specified by using the `IMAGES` Result.
-The value of the `IMAGES` result is a list of comma-separates images, each qualified by digest.
+The value of the `IMAGES` result is a list of images, each qualified by digest.
+The list of images can be separated by commas or by newlines.

 ```shell
 - name: IMAGES